 As a rule, a company that wants to employ and file for visa and work permit applications for highly skilled migrants from outside the EU must be approved as recognised sponsor by the Dutch Immigration Service.
 The Government fee for the application to become a recognised sponsor is € 4,560 for companies having more than 50 employees, and € 2,279 for start-ups and companies having no more than 50 employees.

 For companies existing for longer than 1.5 years this application procedure is relatively straightforward.
 If no penalties have been imposed for breach of the Act on Employment of Foreigners, and the company has paid all social security contributions and taxes, the application to become a recognised sponsor, will be approved within 6 weeks.

 Companies existing less than 1.5 year, however have to go through a thorough assessment by the Dutch Ministry of Economic Affairs.
 This assessment may take up to 3 months, making the application procedure in total 4 to 5 months.

-This lenghty procedure is changed as of 1 April 2016 for four categories of companies:
+This lenghty procedure is for four categories of companies:

 - The company is a full daughter company of a company that is already a recognised sponsor.

 - The company is the result of a merger between companies, and the merged companies are recognised sponsors.